xlcteam/nxtIDE/README.md

 nxtIDE contains

-* nxted  -> for edit, compile, run, and download your code
+* nxted  -> for editing, compiling, running, and downloading your code
 * nxtemu -> for emulating Lego Mindstorms NXT Robot